Curren Price: Corruption charges

 In June 2023, Price was charged with five counts of embezzlement of government funds, three counts of perjury and two counts of conflict of interest.
 The district attorney's office alleges that Price took part in pay-for-play schemes that benefited his wife's company, which Price failed to list on government financial disclosure forms.

-On March 2024, The Los Angeles City Ethics Commission filed a case accusing Price of 21 violations of Los Angeles city ethics laws.
+In March 2024, The Los Angeles City Ethics Commission filed a case accusing Price of 21 violations of Los Angeles city ethics laws.
 In the criminal case, Price is accused of voting to support projects for developers that had done business with a consulting company founded by his wife, Del Richardson Price, who specialized in tenant relocation services.
 He currently faces five counts of embezzlement, two counts of conflict of interest and three counts of perjury."

 On August 12, 2025, "District Attorney Nathan Hochman announced in a press release that the Los Angeles County District Attorney’s Office has filed corruption charges against City Councilmember Curren Price.
 Price is accused of approving multi-million dollar government contracts to local agencies, which paid his wife over $800,000 in turn.
 Said agencies include the Los Angeles County Metropolitan Transportation Authority (L.A.
 Metro) and the Housing Authority of the City of Los Angeles (HACLA)."